by Maren Madalyn, contributing writer

 “Families are our most powerful and precious resource.”

 This statement grew into a mantra of sorts during my time as a mental health counselor for Special Education classrooms.
-Our team of counselors, teachers, and school leaders needed partnerships with families and community leaders to help our students overcome trauma or challenges such as gang violence, food security, and more – and learn.
-We needed a family engagement program.
+Our team of counselors, teachers, and school leaders needed partnerships with families and community leaders to help our students overcome trauma or challenges such as gang violence, food security, and more.
+We needed a family engagement program to support our children’s education.

 John’s story

-I recall one student in particular (we will call him ‘John’) who joined our classroom in the middle of the school year.
-After a smooth transition, John demonstrated interest in math activities.
+I recall one third-grader in particular (we will call him ‘John’) who joined our classroom in the middle of the school year.
+After a smooth transition, John demonstrated interest in school, especially math activities.
 Though he was behind his peers in his grade, he seemed eager to learn and practice.

 One day, however, John’s behavior abruptly changed.
 He began avoiding math activities and refused to participate in any way.
 For the next week, our team puzzled over John’s behaviors, trying to suss out what was causing this new resistance to what he called his favorite subject just days earlier.
 John refused to share more details, and despite having copious amounts of paperwork from his previous school and teacher, we knew little about John’s home circumstances.
 Often his mother was not responsive to our outreach.
-Her neighbors would often pick him up from school, too.
+Her neighbors and other adult caregivers would sometimes pick him up from school, too.

-One day, I was on family pick-up duty after school.
-I walked John and the other students to the parking lot – and spotted John’s mom waiting by her van.
-It was a perfect opportunity to learn more about what was troubling John.
+Later that week, I was on family pick-up duty after school.
+I walked our students to the parking lot – and spotted John’s mom waiting by her van.
+It was a perfect opportunity to learn more about what was troubling her son.

 So I struck up a conversation with her as John clambered into the van.

-“How did John do today?” his mom asked after we exchanged pleasantries.
-I sensed deep anxiety in her voice, the most I ever heard during the few conversations she’d had with our team.
+“How did John do today?” she asked after we exchanged pleasantries.
+I sensed anxiety in her voice, the most I ever heard during the few conversations she’d had with our team.

 I summarized how John was forming a positive relationship with another boy in our classroom.
 Yet during a math activity that involved counting coins, John refused to join, claiming it wasn’t ‘real money’ and it was ‘pointless’.
 This resulted in an argument with his new friend, leaving both boys unhappy.